Bishop Stopford’s School 16-19 Discretionary Bursary Fund

 Under exceptional circumstances students who are not automatically eligible for an award can also apply for help with one off course related expenses (proof of income or hardship will be asked for).
 Applications for additional help will be considered on an individual basis and is dependent upon available funds.
 Applications for additional help should be made in writing to the Bursary Committee via the sixth form supervisor

 Assessment of applications and allocation of 16-19 Bursary funding

-Students should complete the bursary application form and hand it along with the relevant proof of entitlement to the Sixth Form Supervisor by Friday 30th November.
+Students should complete the bursary application form and e-mail it to email@example.com along with the relevant proof of entitlement by Monday 16th October 2023

 Students who are deemed eligible should be aware that to continue to receive their full allocation of bursary/funding throughout the year:

 They must maintain a minimum of 95% attendance.